-- Retention in the program is based on the following performance standards in this "critical content course": a grade of C in MGT 301. - Transfer into the program from another program within the College is based upon the following performance standards: minimum grade of (C) in MGT 201, and an essay discussing interest in the program. - Graduation requires a GPA of 2.0 in courses for the program.
+- Retention in the program is based on the following performance standards in this "critical content course": a minimum grade of (C+) in MGT 301. - Transfer into the program from another program within the College is based upon the following performance standards: minimum grade of (C+) in MGT 201 and a minimum grade of (C) in MAT 125, MAT 127, STA 115, or STA 215. - Graduation requires a GPA of 2.0 in courses for the program.